#9 of 10 Things

 - Hold down your alt or option key

-Hope you enjoyed todays edition on Color!
-This post doesn’t even come close to touching the surface on color.
-No worries though.
-This post is a good starting point and your journey on color is one you’ll learn more of as you begin to hone your craft.
+This post is a good starting point, and your journey on color is one you’ll learn more of as you begin to hone your craft.

 Have an awesome day!